How to apply for planning permission, planning application fees, and the planning process

 - date by which we should make our decision

 Your case officer will visit the site.
-They will prepare a report on whether we should accept your application.
+They'll prepare a report on whether we should accept your application.
 If you need to make changes to help your application be accepted, your case officer will let you know.

 Details of the application will be published so the local community is made aware of the proposal, and comments can be made.
 This is usually up to four weeks after receipt.